guenchi/Darkart/manual/python.md

 Compile with `cc -fPIC -shared -framework Python -o ../py.so py.c`

-Note Depending on the system, you may need to manually specify the path to python.h.
+Note that depending on the system, you may need to manually specify the path to `python.h`.

 For me, with my mac it just: